It is an anti-tank gun of the British army. I made it from May 2012 to December 2012.

 Anti-tank cannon is simple, there are fewer parts composition than tanks or half trucks.
 Some of the shell boxes have sink marks but I think these are easily fixed by putty.
 Overall, well mold for the first product.

-I had to do holiday working for account closing but anyway I assembled it a little.
-Please refer the US dollar quarter coin and one hundred Japanese Yen coin for comparison of the size.
+I had to do a holiday working for account closing but anyway I assembled it a little.
+Please refer to the US dollar quarter coin and one hundred Japanese Yen coin for comparison of the size.
 Oh, I will have to work tomorrow, too, sigh…..

 Regarding figures, I painted Mr.Hobby’s fresh and it’s too much whitish.
 Considering they are fighting in North Africa, skin color should be a little more tanned.

 2 pounds British anti-tank gun was completed.
-This is 40mm caliber.
+This is a 40mm caliber.
 Its designation is from the weight of the bullet 2 lbs(roughly about 1kg).
-This was active in North Africa and Europe in the first half of the WWII.
+This was active in North Africa and Europe in the first half of WWII.

-Ummmm….
-It is just a jaw-dropping figure.
+Ummmm… It is just a jaw-dropping figure.
 It was more full of fighting spirit face before painting.
 Maybe going the gallant eyes and eyebrows lifted is better.
 It’s difficult to decide white eye and pupil relationship, balanced.

 Plastic becomes brittle while the washing, mount legs 2 parts were broken.
 It takes time to fix to use plastic adhesive, instant adhesive is very weak against impact.
-Watching from this distance is the most natural, failure point is not much prominent.
+Watching from this distance is the most natural, the failure point is not much prominent.

 Well, it’s getting colder and colder.
-In my painting works, my pet rabbit, Netherland Dwarf, begun the season of replacement of hair, lot’s of hairs scattered in my room…..
+In my painting works, my pet rabbit, Netherland Dwarf, begun the season of replacement of hair, lots of hairs scattered in my room…..
 Adhered to the surface of the skin while I’m painting in oil.